Thomas Wakefield (mayor of Nottingham)

+first mayor of Nottingham for the new municipal borough in 1835 and again in 1842.
+Wakefield was an English local politician and businessman in Nottingham.
+He was a success at the former role as "leader of the whig Liberal group that dominated the Nottingham borough council", "that he was frequently referred to as “King Wakefield,”" but, having been involved in a range of businesses, including textile manufacturing, newspapers and mining, he ultimately failed in the latter role.
+After going bankrupt in 1848, he led a less conspicuous later life as an official.

 A fulsome description of Wakefield in his pomp was given by Bernard Burke:

 One whom we often met [at Nottingham Castle] was at that period "the foremost man of all the town", Thomas Wakefield, a nephew of the brilliant scholar and critic of his name.
 He was a most genial, kind-hearted, and pleasant fellow, the idol of his townsmen, and, from his immense influence and popularity, was generally known as King Tom.
 He was more than once solicited to become M.P. for Nottingham, was a welcome guest at Newstead, Bunny Park, and other county seats, and in his second or third mayoralty, was entertained at a banquet in the Exchange Hall, at which he was presented with the most costly service of gold plate ever presented, at one and the same time, to one individual.

 Life

 He was the son of the cotton spinner Francis Wakefield (died 1820), who married Mary Ward in 1782.
 His father Francis was the fourth son of the Rev. George Wakefield and younger brother of Gilbert Wakefield, successful in business and described as "unassuming and polished".
 He was involved in the development of Nottingham General Hospital, and as a member of the congregation of St Peter's Church active in promoting local Sunday schools.

 Wakefield was a generous benefactor to local causes, but also a slum landlord in Nottingham.
 He lived, as his father had done, on Low Pavement; and then after losing his fortune, in the Exchange Buildings.